-Grading: Grading will be based on case write-ups (20%), in-class tests (18%), class participation (12%), and a final exam (50%).
+Grading: Grading will be based on case write-ups (20%), in-class tests (24%), and a final exam (50%).
+Class participation will be taken into account as well.
 Missing class is strongly discouraged.
-Case write-ups are graded on a scale with the following interpretation: 0=missing, 1=okey, 2=good; 3=great
+Write-ups are graded on a scale with the following interpretation: 0=missing, 1=okey, 2=good; 3=great.
+Tests are graded on a scale with the following interpretation: 0=missing, 1=okey, 2=good.